The small town of Carnarvon is a long way from most places, but the community is now at the centre of Australia’s biggest story.

 Carnarvon, Western Australia.

-It’s a small coastal town prized for its fishing and seafood; a pocket of remote suburbia and rich fruit plantations as a vast scrubland folds into the Indian Ocean.
+It’s a small coastal town prized for its fishing and seafood; a pocket of remote suburbia and rich fruit plantations at the edge of a vast scrubland that folds into the Indian Ocean.

 A 10-hour drive north of Perth will just about get you there, with the town’s 4000-odd population ebbing and flowing as seasonal workers come and go and tourists stop over on their way north to Broome.